kangpyolee/DATA6510/Syllabus.md

 ### Learning Objectives / Practice
 #### Know how to ...
 * Write, validate, and debug SQL queries of moderate complexity
-* Read and interpet entity relationship models
+* Read and interpret entity relationship models
 * Extract and integrate data from data warehouses
 * Build database backed visualization models